 There are IDEs where you can set the preferred style, which will auto-correct you when you save.
 It is easier to read and, therefore understand, when all the files of the projects use the same style, naming convention, spacing, etc.

 Not so much a standard, but a good practice, these are very helpful and will help you make less coding errors.
-For example:

 If you want to rename a variable or a method, just use the “refactor” option of your IDE and it will change all the calls to that method/variable name.
 You don’t have to change them one by one which will make your code prone to error/failure.